nehamanoj1105/deepfake-detection/README.md

-# Fingerprint Deepfake Detection using Traditional ML & Deep Learning
+# Biometric Spoof Detection: A Deep Learning Approach to Fingerprint Deepfakes

 ## Problem Statement

-Fingerprint-based biometric systems are increasingly threatened by spoofing attacks such as silicone replicas, 3D-printed fingers, and AI-generated fingerprints.
-Traditional machine learning models often fail to generalize due to limited feature representation.
-This project focuses on detecting fingerprint deepfakes using both classical machine learning and deep learning approaches.
+Fingerprint recognition systems are increasingly targeted by deepfake and spoofing attacks using silicone molds, 3D prints, or AI-generated images.
+Detecting these attacks is challenging due to their realistic nature.
+Traditional machine learning models relying on handcrafted features often overfit and fail to generalize.
+This project focuses on deep learning approaches that can learn complex patterns directly from fingerprint images for more accurate and robust spoof detection.

 ## Dataset Collection